Catan – Explorers & Pirates Expansion

 Medicine: By paying 1 ore and 1 grain, you can convert a settlement into a harbor settlement.
 Converting a settlement into a city costs you 2 ore and 1 grain.

-Bishop: Instead of moving the robber – who doesn't exist in the “Explorers & Pirates” expansion – you may move or use your pirate ship.
-If you use the pirate ship, the owner of the pirate ship that previously occupied the sea hex must return it to his supply.
+Bishop: Instead of moving the robber – who doesn't exist in the “Explorers & Pirates” expansion – you may place or move your pirate ship.
+If you place the pirate ship, the owner of the pirate ship that previously occupied the sea hex must return it to his supply.

 Mining/Irrigation: For a harbor settlement adjacent to a mountains/fields hex you also collect ore/grain.